8 Closet Alternatives That Save Space & Look Great!

 However, bear in mind that if you keep your windows open throughout the day, your clothes may end up collecting dust and dirt, especially if the rack is near the window or you live in a small space.

-In such cases, covering your rack with an old towel or shawl you don’t need helps, or open your windows only when necessary.
+In such cases, covering your rack with an old towel or shawl will help, or open your windows only when necessary, especially if you have some of the less sealed closet door alternatives.
 Pet dander and dust are still a problem even for alternative clothing storage.

 Baskets & Trunks